Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 ## 3. Version control system

-How would you try to keep track of how your project change over time?
+How would you try to keep track of changes of your project over time?

+Would you each time save your files as new ones, prefixed with something like `-latest`, `-final`, or the current date?
+Yeah, that would get messy fast.

 Maybe a change log?
-Would you have one for every file, or the entire project?
+Would you have one for the entire project, one for each folder, or one for every file?
-Would you save a modified file as a new one, prefixed with `-latest'?
+What about small changes, like one line?

 The larger your project grow, this becomes more of an issue.
 And we haven't even talked about collaboration or reverting changes.